 Seller Panel Management

 After successful registration or approval, in case of approval required the seller can manage the seller panel.
 Given below are the actions performed by the seller:

 The seller profile displays critical information about the seller.
 After the registration, the seller needs to complete the seller profile.
 The seller can manage the profile under “Seller Profile”.

-If the seller selects the admin-like view of the seller dashboard, then the visibility of the seller profile will be as shown in the image below.
+And, if the seller selects the admin-like view of the seller dashboard, then the visibility of the seller profile will be as shown in the image below:

 Seller profile view at front-end